stevebaros/blog/_posts/2018-09-11-save-the-world-from-powerpoint-cloud-solution-architects.md

 In my point of view it is the same situation with all the other specializations:

-* "Cloud Solution Architect for Azure Infrastructure" > IT/Infrastructure/Network Architect
+Cloud Solution Architect for Azure Infrastructure
+  : IT/Infrastructure/Network Architect

-* "Cloud Solution Architect for Azure Advanced Analytics & AI" > Data Architect
+Cloud Solution Architect for Azure Advanced Analytics & AI : Data Architect

 We all have one thing in common: we are spezialized in Azure, and we are deep technical in our area.